Last Updated on June 5, 2023 by Dave Schoenbeck

 It’s one thing to acknowledge the benefits of mindfulness, but another to integrate it into your life as a daily practice.
 So here are some ways to begin cultivating mindfulness in the workplace.

 - Give each task your full attention.
 Multitasking is a tough habit to break, but your performance will improve if you only focus on one thing at a time.
 Be protective of your time and block off sections of your calendar to allow yourself to work on the things that require the most focus.

 - Practice mindfulness exercises.
 Meditation is a great place to start.
 So is deep breathing.
 Take a moment to clear your mind and focus on your five senses.
-Set an alarm for every hour or two, then take a moment to practice a mindfulness exercise of your choice.
+Set the alarm for every hour or two, then take a moment to practice a mindfulness exercise of your choice.

 - Encourage a culture of mindfulness.
-Being mindful won’t just benefit you, but your employees, as well.
+Being mindful won’t just benefit you but your employees, as well.
 Offer resources on mindfulness and encourage your employees to take advantage of them.
 Gently discourage multitasking and promote the idea of taking regular mindfulness breaks.
 Then, model this new culture for your employees.

 - Be consistent.
 You must work at it if you want to incorporate mindfulness in the workplace.
 It’s not easy to clear your mind or stay in the present moment, but practicing daily will increase your capacity for mindful behavior over time.